Labrador Seeing Eye Dog

 The Island of Newfoundland is situated off the eastern coast of Canada in the Province called Newfoundland and Labrador.
 The latter is the nearby coastal district northwest of the Island of Newfoundland.
 From these two areas, today we have the names of two breeds of dog which were not indigenous to either of these areas.
 Instead both the Labrador and the Newfoundland are products of European settlement.

 The Maritime Archaic Indians who occupied these lands some 9,000 years ago, relied on seals and fish to provide them with food and clothing.
 Over the next few centuries, these early Indians were replaced by two separate tribes of people, the Inuits who occupied Labrador and Beothuks who occupied Newfoundland.
-Archaeological evidence proves these Indians lived in a traditional way on a diet of fish and harp seal which provided the fur, meat, and bones utilized for food, clothing, and shelter.
+Archaeological evidence proves these Indians lived in a traditional way on a diet of fish and harp seal which provided the fur, meat, and bones utilised for food, clothing, and shelter.
 So with plenty of fish and seals close by, there was no need for dogs to assist with hunting or sledding.

 The Vikings explored this area in 1001 AD but must have found it too inhospitable to settle.
 But in 1497 John Cabot discovered what is now Newfoundland and claimed it for Henry V11 of England, bringing back stories about the amazing abundance of fish.
 Over the next century, a British colony was established, relying on the fishing industry.
 The dogs they brought with them became well known because of their excellent ability to swim, negotiating the rough seas to catch the fish that got away and delivering them to hand.
 The dogs also assisted sailors that fell overboard and towed ropes from the boats to anchoring points.